ARottini/refbot-Luascripts/README.md

 refbot-Luascripts
 =================

 Badly made Lua scripts for use with a mumble bot.
+Don't use them.
+They're bad.